projetoalfobre/a-geocat/aboutus.md

 *name of dataset* by [A-GeoCat](https://projetoalfobre.github.io/a-geocat/) (Alfobre.com), available under a Creative Commons [Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0)

-When applicable, derivative work, please also credit original data sources.
+When applicable, derivative work, please also credit original data sources by adding "This work is based on... "

 ### Copyright infringement
 If you believe that copyrighted material has been inappropriately added to these datasets or this site, please contact us.